ziraserrano/books-api/README.md

 ## Tommy B's Library! <a href="" target="_blank"> Check It Out!</a>

-Simple Web App created to search for books by subject using Open Library API.
+Simple Web App created to search for books by subject using <a href="https://openlibrary.org/dev/docs/api/subjects" target="_blank">Open Library API.</a>

 ## Tech Used: